chrispaterson/IAB-TCF-2.0-Specs/CMP JS API v2.0 Final.md

 #### `TCData`

-This object contains both the encoded and unencoded values of the TC String as well as information about the CMP `eventStatus` and whether or not GDPR applies to this user in this context (see the section ["What does the gdprApplies value mean"](#what-does-the-gdprapplies-value-mean) for more).
+This object contains both the encoded and unencoded values of the TC String as well as information about the CMP `eventStatus` and whether or not GDPR applies to this user in this context (see the section ["What does the gdprApplies value mean?"](#what-does-the-gdprapplies-value-mean) for more).
 If GDPR does not apply to this user in this context then only `gdprApplies`, `tcfPolicyVersion`, `cmpId` and `cmpVersion` shall exist in the object.
 If it is unknown just yet whether GDPR Applies to this user in this context or if this is CMP Stub code then the `callback` shall not be invoked until that `gdprApplies` is known.

 ``` javascript
 TCData = {